nvohra0016/nvohra0016.github.io/_talks/elliptic_well_posedness_cg.md

 [^1]: Alexandre Ern, Jean-Luc Guermond, *Theory and Practice of Finite Elements*, 2004, Springer.
 [^2]: Claes Johnson, *Numerical solutions of partial differential equations by the finite element method*, 1987, Cambridge University Press.
 [^3]: C. T. Kelley, *Iterative Methods for Linear and Nonlinear Equations*, 1995, Society for Industrial and Applied Mathematics.
+[^4]: Jonathan R Shewchuk, *An Introduction to the Conjugate Gradient Method Without the Agonizing Pain*, 1994, Carnegie Mellon University.
+[^5]: Hayami, Ken, *Convergence of the Conjugate Gradient Method on Singular Systems*, 2018,  arXiv:1809.00793.